stuartstaniford/permaplan/docs/open-landscape-description-format.md

 The position of the building in spaceUnits.
 Note that the z co-ordinate here is to be interpreted relative to local grade level.
 Absolute heights are recorded in the landSurface::altitudes array.

+### angleFromNorth (required)

+Syntax: `"angleFromNorth": <theta>,`

+An angle allowing the rotational position of the building to be expressed.

 ### note (optional)

 Syntax: `"note": "<text>",`

 A string allowing arbitrary annotations of the building.

+### assemblies (required)

+Syntax: `"assemblies": [<a1>, <a2>, ...],`

+The assemblies array is required in a building, and there must be at least one assembly (ie you can't store an empty building).
+The assemblies are individual JSON objects which are of one of several types.
+The currently supported types are Gable, Shed, and Block, but it is anticipated that more types will be added in future.

 ### Gables